 There are a lot of scanner apps available, but they are not all created equal.
 Here are the best five apps and why you might want to choose them.

 Check out this table for a quick summary of features:

-FBAScan claims to be the only app that put a complete Amazon pricing database into your phone – with the option to check any item in less than a second – even where you do not get signal.
+FBAScan claims to be the only app that puts a complete Amazon pricing database into your phone – with the option to check any item in less than a second – even where you do not get a signal.

 It returns important information that other apps do, including details for Used and New, the FBA prices, sales ranking, product title, type, image and weight.